It’s unique. It’s quirky!

 After the video – if you want to help us – help cancer patients in any way please click here

-Captain Pip, a director at the Grace Gawler Cancer Solutions Institute, combined his love of sailing & canoeing with the quest to help more patients safely navigate the cancer maze.
+Captain Pip, a director at the Grace Gawler Institute for Cancer Survivorship & Research, combined his love of sailing & canoeing with the quest to help more patients safely navigate the cancer maze.

-Assisted by a team of avid sailors, comprising two doctors (one retired), one engineer, and two boat builders (father & son) from Multi Marine Australia, the project began to take shape.
+Assisted by a team of avid sailors, comprising two doctors, one engineer, and boat builders (father & son) from Multi Marine Australia, the project began to take shape.

-The team adapted an 18ft paddling canoe into a fast & stable sailing billboard to promote the institute’s message U-CAN-TRI.
-Can you spot the metaphors?
+The craft became a ‘tri-canoe’ – a stable sailing billboard to promote the institute’s message U-CAN-TRI.
+Can you spot the multiple metaphors?

 The craft embodies our message to patients…